-During the current fiscal year, the City's total debt decreased by \$1,392,238 as a result of debt scheduled repayments during the year as well as a decrease in the net pension and OPEB liability.
-Additional information on the City of Nome, Alaska's long-term debt can be found in note 7 on pages 43-46 of this report.
+During the current fiscal year, the City's total debt decreased by \$201,550 as a result of debt scheduled repayments during the year.
+There was an increase in the net pension and OPEB liability.
+Additional information on the City of Nome, Alaska's long-term debt can be found in note 6 on pages 39-41 of this report.

-Economic Factors and Next Year's (2021) Budgets and Rates
+Economic Factors and Next Year's 2022 Budgets and Rates

-- The State of Alaska's uncertain fiscal situation and budgetary pressures are passing costs onto local governments.
-The impact of COVID-19 was uncertain. - Sales tax remains the primary source of revenue for the General Fund accounting for approximately 40.5% of total budgeted revenues.
+- The impact of COVID-19 remains ongoing.
+There have been periodic business closures or occupancy reductions, city building closures, and disruptions across the workforce.
+These issues will most likely continue into the future as we work to mitigate COVID-19. - Sales tax remains the primary source of revenue for the General Fund accounting for approximately 45% of total budgeted revenues.
 This amount was levied for the operation and maintenance activities in the General Fund, and to fund education and capital improvements not associated with the enterprise funds. - The City continues with the expansion and construction and improvements to the port facilities.

-These various factors were taken into consideration in the development of the FY 2021 budget.
-Major aspects of the adopted FY 2021 budget include:
+These various factors were taken into consideration in the development of the FY 2022 budget.
+Major aspects of the adopted FY 2022 budget include:

-- Overall revenue in the General Fund (before fund balance appropriation) is projected to decrease by \$112,275 while overall expenditure and transfers are projected to decrease by \$910,387.
-There is a fund balance appropriation of \$1,159,262.39 from savings is to balance the budget of \$13,604,986.87. - The property tax rate mill rate stayed the same at 13 mills (1 mill is approximately 354,354).
+- Overall revenue in the General Fund (before fund balance appropriation) is projected to decrease by \$366,233 while overall expenditure and transfers are projected to increase by \$697,991.
+There is a fund balance appropriation of \$1,567,729.38 from savings is to balance the budget of \$13,647,220.39. - The property tax rate mill rate stayed the same at 12 mills (1 mill is approximately 360,788).
 This amount was levied to fund education at \$3,000,000 and to continue the increased funding for public safety. - Sales tax rate remains at 5% from September to April and 7% from May to August.
 Bed tax remains at 6%.
-The Port Tariff is being reviewed for language change and rate changes, which will be implemented in March/April 2021, if approved. - Capital improvements include the purchase of an EMS used Multi-purpose hose truck.
+The Port Tariff will increase via the Anchorage CPI in January 2022.
+The Port Tariff is being reviewed for language change and rate changes, which will be implemented in March/April 2022, if approved. - Capital improvements include the purchase of an EMS used Multi-purpose hose truck, a police vehicle, and an admin vehicle for Dignitaries.